 1893 – News!
 (Gallaudet) Agatha Tiegel Hanson (president of OWLS) was the first woman to graduate with a four year degree, a Bachelor of Arts.
 She delivered the commencement speech.
 The Gallaudet College Alumni Association met in Chicago and drafted a petition to rename the National Deaf Mute College as Gallaudet College in honor of Thomas H. Gallaudet.
 Note: The petition was accepted and college was renamed in 1894.

 1893 – World Congress of the Deaf met in Chicago.

 1893 – Montana School for the Deaf and the Blind opened in a two-story farm house in Boulder.
 The school was later moved to Great Falls.

 1894 – News!
 National Deaf-Mute College was changed to Gallaudet College.

 1894 – News!
 Ground was broken for the Volta Bureau building in NW Washington.
 Funds were derived from the Volta Prize that Alexander G. Bell won for inventing the telephone.
 Volta Bureau’s purpose was to become a center to house information on deafness.

 1895 – News!
 (Gallaudet) May Martin was hired as the first female faculty at Gallaudet College.
 She departed the position in 1900 to marry Henry L. Stafford and died in 1908.

 1895 – Minneapolis Day School for the Deaf opened in Minnesota.

 1896 – Sports!
-(Gallaudet) Deaf women students at Gallaudet established a basketball team.
-The first captain was Emma Kershner, ‘97 and their record was 3-0.
-Male students didn’t have a basketball team until 1905.
+(Gallaudet) Deaf women students established a basketball team.
+First captain was Emma Kershner, in 1997 their record was 3-0.
+Male students did not have a basketball team until 1905.

 1897 – Sports!
 (Gallaudet) William Geiluss, a deaf place kicker on Gallaudet College football team, sent the ball over the bar 27 times out of 31 tries between 1897 and 1901.